Location-Based Technology Uses for Smart Cities

 Tracking social media for crime prevention

 With its geotagging feature, social media contains a plethora of constantly updated information.
 In Huntington Beach, CA, in order to strengthen crime prevention initiatives, the police started to use real-time social media location intelligence to track the use of keywords like “shoot”, “gun”, “fight”, etc. Thus, location based services in smart cities help indicate the potential crime sites and take appropriate measures.
-The police also use location based applications like SnapTrends or Geofeedia for investigative purposes and to help identify suspects.
+The police also use location based applications like SnapTrends for investigative purposes and to help identify suspects.

 location-based-analytics-platform